 According to Allhiphop.com, the feds flooded the memorial service to identify gang members.

-Nipsey’s family, including fiancée Lauren London, reportedly wanted the service held at a smaller, more private venue.
+Nipsey’s family, including fiancée Lauren London, reportedly wanted the service held at a smaller, more private venue, they had already arranged everything with a Local Memorial Designer in the area.
 They met with the LAPD and Staples officials last week to work out the logistics.
 Initially, Staples wanted to charge a fee to offset costs, but the feds reportedly agreed to cover all the costs in exchange for the opportunity to get all of L.A.’s gang members in one spot.